tijgersoftware/metalend-frontend/README.md

 ```
 ### Supply and redeem erc20 tokens using ethers

-Supplying erc20 tokens for the first time requires an additional function to approve the smart contract to acces your erc20 tokens.
+Supplying erc20 tokens for the first time requires an additional function to approve the smart contract to access your erc20 tokens.

 ```
 const ethers = require('ethers');